-A Discipline Committee made up of faculty and administration is in place for the purpose of dealing with severe discipline problems.
+A Discipline Committee is in place for the purpose of dealing with severe discipline problems.
 The committee tracks the progress of students demonstrating continued disciplinary infractions and makes recommendations to the faculty and parents in regard to guiding students to accept responsibility for behavior.
-The committee will make recommendations to the Superintendent, if necessary.
+The committee will make recommendations to the Head of Schools, if necessary.